JAlcocerT/JAlcocerT/content/blog/ssg-minimalist-web.md

 ### Twilight x SSG X Encryption

-Despite working on SSG mode, the twilight theme brings an interesting feature: [encryption via ssg](https://github.com/JAlcocerT/Twilight/blob/main/z-encrypted-posts.md).
+Despite working on SSG mode, the **twilight theme** brings an interesting feature: [encryption via ssg](https://github.com/JAlcocerT/Twilight/blob/main/z-encrypted-posts.md).

 [![Astro SSG with Post Encryption](https://raw.githubusercontent.com/JAlcocerT/Twilight/main/z-snaps/astro-ssg-encryption.png)](https://github.com/JAlcocerT/Twilight/blob/main/z-snaps/astro-ssg-encryption.png)

+> This theme is definitely inspired on others like yukina or Fuwari astro!

 It can encrypt your posts as pre one pwd that you add on the frontmatter and is **decrypted via CSR**.